HumanCellAtlas/sctools/src/sctools/metrics/README.md

 MetricGatherer defines generator functions to group records into molecules, the bam parsing pattern necessary to process data iteratively.

-SequenceMetricAggregator stores the information for a unit of the relevant data (cell, gene), and processses all the records with the `.parse_records()` method.
+MetricAggregator stores the information for a unit of the relevant data (cell, gene), and processses all the records with the `.parse_records()` method.

 When all records of a single unit (cell, gene) have been processed, `.finalize()` is called to